WMD-group/SMACT/README.md

 Statement of need
 --------
 There is a strong demand for functional materials across a wide range of technologies.
 The motivation can include cost reduction, performance enhancement, or to enable a new application.
-Data collections such as the [Materials Project](https://www.materialsproject.org), [NREL Materials Database](http://materials.nrel.gov) and the [Open Quantum Materials Database](http://oqmd.org) are valuable resources, but they largely cover the properties of *known* compounds as calculated using high-level quantum mechanical theories.

-We have developed low-cost procedures for screening hypothetical materials in SMACT.
+We have developed low-cost procedures for screening hypothetical materials.
 This framework can be used for simple calculations on your own computer.
 SMACT follows a top-down approach where a set of element combinations is generated and then screened using rapid chemical filters.
 It can be used as part of a multi-technique workflow or to feed machine learning models for materials.

 ![](smact_simple.gif)

 Getting started
 -----

-SMACT's features are accessed through Python scripts, importing classes and functions as needed.
+Features are accessed through Python scripts, importing classes and functions as needed.
 The best place to start is looking at [the docs](https://smact.readthedocs.io/en/latest/), which highlight some simple examples of how these classes and functions can be used.
 Extended examples are available in [our examples folder](https://github.com/WMD-group/SMACT/tree/master/examples).